awesome-pro/neon-website/content/docs/guides/reset-from-parent.md

 neon branches reset <id|name> --parent
 ```

 In the `id|name` field, specify the branch ID or name of the child branch whose data you want to reset.
-The `--parent` parameter specifies the kind of reset action that Neon will perform.
+The `--parent` parameter specifies the kind of reset action that Unique will perform.

 If you have multiple projects in your account, you'll also have to include the `project-id` in the command along with the branch.